 A number of university policies govern the management of research.
 You can access the policies at the University Policy Library.
 Everyone involved with research at Charles Sturt from time to time needs to refer to the relevant policies.
 Interpreting Policies can be complex.
 The Office of Research Services and Graduate Studies can assist with understanding relevant polices and how they are applied.

 Polices relating to research informs how we conduct research.
 It helps with questions like who can approve aspects of the research process, management of intellectual property, management of data and matters of authorship.
 The Policy Library makes policy accessible to us to refer to when required.
 Policy is not always straightforward to interpret and the research office can provide support when understanding policy and how it applies to our research.

 Code of conduct - research

-The code of conduct for research at CSU is determined by the Australian code for the responsible conduct of research issued by the National Health and Medical Research Council.
+The code of conduct for research at Charles Sturt is determined by the Australian code for the responsible conduct of research issued by the National Health and Medical Research Council.
 For all staff and students who are conducting research is it essential to be familiar with this code.

-The policy clarifies the management of intellectual property developed by both staff and students at CSU.
-It is important for all researchers to understand the ownership and licencing of intellectual policy, particularly research funded by external partners.
+The policy clarifies the management of intellectual property developed by both staff and students at Charles Sturt.
+It is important for all researchers to understand the ownership and licensing of intellectual policy, particularly research funded by external partners.